a woman doing yoga in a living room

 8. Building a Consistent Routine

 Stress management is about consistency.
 Dedicate a specific time each day for yoga, even if it’s just 10 minutes.
-Consistency transforms small efforts into lifelong habits.
+Because consistency transforms small efforts into lifelong habits.

 Science Backs Yoga’s Stress-Relieving Benefits

 Modern science has confirmed what yogis have known for centuries.
-Studies show that regular yoga practice:
+And many studies shows that regular yoga practice:

 • Activates the parasympathetic nervous system, promoting relaxation.